-Diversity, Equity, and Inclusion: At Herbalife Nutrition, we are committed to diversity, equity, and inclusion at all levels, including our employees, management and executive leadership and Board of Directors.
-Our Diversity, Equity, and Inclusion (DEI) strategy is currently focused on creating opportunities to further recruit and support diverse talent at all levels, encouraging inclusion and belonging, and embedding equity throughout our culture and operations.
-In 2022, we extended a global applicant tracking system to all regions in the company to deepen our commitment to fair recruitment practices and launched a dashboard for employee metrics and talent analytics.
+Diversity, Equity, and Inclusion: We are committed to diversity, equity, and inclusion at all levels, including our employees, management and executive leadership and Board of Directors.
+We believe our Diversity, Equity, and Inclusion (DEI) strategy fosters an environment of belonging in our workplace where employee voices are heard and welcomed; creating an employee workforce that is reflective of the distributors, the customers they serve and their communities, and ensuring equitable recruitment processes; and extending the Herbalife brand to the community in a demonstrative way to drive tangibility and relevancy with diverse segments.
 We have further developed and involved our Global and Regional DEI councils to support our commitments to an inclusive workplace.
 Our DEI goals are overseen by the Board's ESG and Compensation Committees.
-In 2022, our Board of Directors included approximately 55% women and ethnically underrepresented groups.
+In 2023, our Board of Directors included approximately 60% women and ethnically underrepresented groups.